 Vivid Sydney commands more than a 5-minute walk to see the lights.

-A whole evening needs to be dedicated to its brilliant displays and interactive exhibitions.
+A whole evening, at least, needs to be dedicated to its brilliant displays and interactive exhibitions.
 So we wouldn't expect you to tackle it without some good grub in your belly.
 Lucky for you, neither do these guys.

 They're the restaurants, cafes, food stalls and food trucks paving the Vivid pathway and keeping you well sated so you can enjoy the colour and lights in all their glory.
 Some are even offering special Vivid menus and deals to make your journey through the lights that much brighter.

 While the 2018 Vivid Sydney festival has come on gone, the 2019 event will be around before you know it.
 Here were some of the highlights from 2018 to get you excited for what's to come.

 As soon as the menus, restaurants and anything else food-related are announced for 2019, we'll update this space.

 The hotspots outside of Sydney Harbour that were perfect for hangry Vivid attendees: